noec764/erpnext/docs/dooks/buying/README.md

 Buying in right amounts, in right quantities, can affect your cash flow and profitability.

-Dooks contains a set of transactions that will make your buying process as efficient and seamless as possible.
+Dokie contains a set of transactions that will make your buying process as efficient and seamless as possible.

 <div class="embed-container">